acrenwelge/acrenwelge.github.io/_posts/2017-01-22-Get-It-Done.md

 title:  "GetItDone: A To-Do List"
 date:   2017-01-22 17:42:10 -0600
 categories: Codepen
-tags: Sass Javascript jQuery-ui Mustache
+tags: Sass JavaScript jQuery-ui Mustache
 ---
 I created a simple to-do list application which allows creating new tasks, checking off and deleting completed tasks, and re-organizing the list any way